AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/migration.md

 Perform the steps below for each application/project you have identified.
 If a project is not in use, we recommend deleting the project or the Service Account (JWT) credential in the project.

 Note: you do not have to worry about auto-generated projects.
-Adobe will automatically migrate those during the migration window.
+Adobe will automatically migrate all auto-generated projects before June 30, 2025.

 ### Step 1: Add the new credential to your project